iambumblehead/sitezoo/README.md

 Returns a list of internal links for a website.
 This can be used to generate a sitemap.

-**alpha quality, not recommended**
+**alpha quality, not recommended**.
 A robust sitemap generator would be difficult to complete without many test-cases.
 I've added support for my own basic requirements, but **if you have a request feel free to open an issue** for that request.
 I'm happy to support more use-cases.

 ----------------------------------------